clemenceclaireR/api_openfoodfacts/README.md

 #### How to use

-The user open the program on a terminal.
-He can choose between 5 options :
+The user launches program.py on a terminal.
+A window open ; he can choose between 5 options :

 1 - Display categories